 - HDD clusters: 8 TB per node

-For example, if you are storing 50 TB of data in an SSD cluster, you need to provision at least 20 nodes, which will handle up to 50 TB of data.
-When your cluster grows beyond 50 TB, you will need to add at least 1 more node.
+For example, if you are storing 50 TB of data in an SSD cluster, you should provision at least 29 nodes, which will handle up to 72.5 TB of data.

 Size limits within a table